* NEC – Photo Contest Rules 2021*

 4. Underwater Life (Group or Tank Photos) – Open Class

-Limit of Entries: Three in either class 1 or 2, three in either class 3 or 4, and 3 in class 5 – nine entries maximum.
+Limit of Entries: Three in either class 1 or 2, three in either class 3 or 4, three in class 5 and three in class 6 – twelve entries maximum.

-Format: All entries must be digital.
+All entries must be digital.
 Prints or slides will not be accepted.
-Images should be in jpeg format and between 1200 pixels and 2400 pixels in the greatest dimension.
+Images must be in jpeg format and between 1600 pixels and 3600 pixels in the greatest dimension.
 Each digital file submitted should be composed of the actual photograph only.
 No borders, other decorative effects or text should be added to the image.

 There are no restrictions on post-exposure editing and / or image manipulation.
 It is understood that that photographers may take creative liberties with digital files.
 It is up to the judges to detect and determine when such manipulations are unnatural or obtrusive, and evaluate images accordingly.